 8. Offer curbside pickup and buy online, pick up in-store (BOPIS)

-If you have a brick-and-mortar store — in addition to your e-commerce site — you can offer curbside pickup.
-According to Retail Brew curbside pickup is now a must-have for customers (and retailers).
+If you have a brick-and-mortar store — in addition to your e-commerce site — offering curbside pickup or BOPIS is crucial to staying competitive.

 Some of your customers may want to avoid shipping fees or get their orders faster and curbside pickup and BOPIS are appealing alternatives to shopping in-store.